mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 Remote participation for IETF in-person meetings has evolved over time from email-only to live chat and audio streaming, and, currently, to a full online meeting system that is tightly integrated with the in-room session and enables interactive participation by audio and video.
-Due to this evolution, and because most participants paid in-person fees, online participation has historically been free for remote attendees.
+Due to this evolution, and because most in-person attendees paid registration fees and this has been sufficient to support the meeting, online participation has historically been free for remote attendees.

 Given this more full-blown participation option, the IETF has started to observed an increasing number of remote participants.
 This increase can be explained by the ease with which